strongbox/strongbox-docs/docs/developer-guide/writing-tests.md

 ### Layout specific Test Artifacts

-It is possible to customize the Test Artifact generation with `ArtifactGeneratorStrategy`.
-For example there is `MavenArtifactGeneratorStrategy` implementation and `@MavenTestArtifact` annotation which allows to generate Maven sprcific artifacts like classifiers and plugins.
+It is possible to customize the test artifact generation with `ArtifactGeneratorStrategy`.
+For example, there's a `MavenArtifactGeneratorStrategy` implementation and a `@MavenTestArtifact` annotation which allow to generate Maven-specific artifacts which have things like classifiers and plugins.

-### Life Hacks to make Artifacts testing easier
+### Life Hacks To Make Artifacts Testing Easier

-Below is the tips to help wiring nice tests
+Below you can find some tips to help you write some nice tests.

 #### Shortcut annotations

-You can use Shortcut annotations defined directly wihitn your test class with `@AliasFor` annotation:
+You can use shortcut annotations defined directly within your test class with the `@AliasFor` annotation:

 ```
 public class NiceArtifactAndRepositoryTest